qzhang503/proteoQ/vignettes/README.md

 number of identifying sequences.
 The `CV` are calculated from the ascribing PSMs for peptide data, or ascribing peptides for protein data.
 Data entries with `CV` greater than the cut-off will be replaced with NA.
-Similary, the augument `nseq_cutoff` stands for the cut-off value in the number of identifying PSMs for peptide data, or the number of identifying peptides for protein data.
+Similary, the argument `nseq_cutoff` stands for the cut-off value in the number of identifying PSMs for peptide data, or the number of identifying peptides for protein data.
 Data entries with identifying PSMs or peptides less than the cut-off will be replaced with NA.